josmar-crwdstffng/angular/aio/content/guide/http.md

 </div>

 You cannot change the order or remove interceptors later.
-If you need to enable and disable an interceptor dynamically, you'll have to build that capability into the interceptor itself.
+If you need to enable and disable an interceptor dynamically, you will have to build that capability into the interceptor.

 <a id="interceptor-events"></a>

 ### Handling interceptor events

 Most `HttpClient` methods return observables of `HttpResponse<any>`.
-The `HttpResponse` class itself is actually an event, whose type is `HttpEventType.Response`.
+The `HttpResponse` class is actually an event that is `HttpEventType.Response` type.
 A single HTTP request can, however, generate multiple events of other types, including upload and download progress events.
 The methods `HttpInterceptor.intercept()` and `HttpHandler.handle()` return observables of `HttpEvent<any>`.